texfaq/texfaq.github.io/FAQ-varwidcol.md

 ---
+title:  Variable-width columns in tables
 section: How do I do&hellip;?
 subsection: Tables, figures and diagrams
 date: 2014-06-10
 ---

-# Variable-width columns in tables

 This is a slightly different take on the problem addressed in ''[fixed-width tables](FAQ-fixwidtab.md)''&nbsp;&mdash; here we have